 Conceptual overviewEdit on GitHub

-- Storefront API- an application providing resources for customers’ interaction, provided by Glue Application Layer, based on JSON API convention.
+- Storefront API—an application providing resources for customers’ interaction, provided by the Glue Application Layer, and can work based on either REST or JSON API convention.

 The following diagram shows the conceptual parts of the application and their connections:

 The Spryker OS provides the following Application Layers:

 - Yves—provides frontend functionality with the light-weight data access.